scaleoutsystems/fedn/examples/flower-client/README.rst

-Using Flower clients in FEDn
+Using Flower ClientApps in FEDn
 ============================

 This example demonstrates how to run a Flower 'ClientApp' on FEDn.